ejgallego/coq-serapi/README.md

 SerAPI follows several design principles:

 - **Don't Repeat Yourself**: We have canonical data structures and methods for each particular purpose.
-There is a common query or printing command for all objects.
-Different representations are automatically derived from the canonical ones.
+There is a single query or printing command for all objects.
 - **Be extremely robust**: We are liberal in what we accept, and strict in what we produces.
-We consider any crash a critical bug.
+Any crash is a **critical** bug.

-- **Make life easy**: Provide support for our user's particular use cases.
+- **Make life easy**: Be very user oriented.

 SerAPI is an unstable proof of concept and the design is not final in any way.